Best Software

 Why Sales Teams Love It

-• CRM data: Pulls directly from deals
+• CRM data: Pulls directly from deal records so reps are not retyping company names and amounts

-• Product library: Manage products in HubSpot
+• Product library: Manage your full product and pricing catalog in HubSpot

 Sales-Specific Features